HarshPatel05/passenger-counter/README.md

 - Click "Save" to save it.
 - To reset saved entries, just reload the page.

-Built as part of a Scrimba tutorial: [https://scrimba.com/learn-javascript-c0v]
+Built as part of a Scrimba tutorial[https://scrimba.com/learn-javascript-c0v]